Thomas Cook – Tech lessons for small travel businesses from the fall of a giant

 Hays Travel’s announcement last week – that it has bought 555 retail units from the receiver – has shifted the coverage back to the jobs saved, the high street lives on, angle.

-The reasons for Thomas Cook’s collapse will become clearer over time, but for now here are some of its issues which should provide SMEs with some talking points for the boardroom and water cooler alike.
+The reasons for Thomas Cook’s collapse will become clearer over time, but for now here are some of its issues that should provide SMEs with some talking points for the boardroom and water cooler alike.

 Thomas Cook was a European offline retailer, a charter and scheduled airline, a tour operator, a hotelier and a (wannabe) online travel agency.